 SBH has embarked on a mission – to be the change we wish to see in the Bronx.
 Our goal is to be a pioneer in supporting community access to a healthy life in the Bronx by providing nutritional education, access to healthy food, and fitness activities customized to our patients’ unique needs.

-The SBH Health and Wellness Center opens this spring.
-This transformative project features the Healthplex Fitness Center, the Teaching Kitchen and Center for Culinary Medicine, and the Rooftop Garden, as well as women’s and children’s health centers and a Modern MD urgent care center.
+The SBH Health and Wellness Center opens this fall.
+This transformative project features the Healthplex Fitness Center, the Teaching Kitchen and Center for Culinary Medicine, and the Rooftop Garden, as well as women’s and children’s health centers and an urgent care center.

 The Cabrini Foundation, which provides funding to help the health and well-being of vulnerable New Yorkers, thought so highly of this innovative project that they recently awarded it a $200,000 grant.
 Still, the ability to provide such things as free healthy cooking and exercise classes to those most in need depends on the generosity of you and others.

-We are pleased to announce the launch of the 20/20/20 campaign which aims to secure donations from 20,000 people in 2020.
+The 20/20/20 campaign aims to secure 20,000 donations of $20 in 2020.
 We ask you to donate whatever you can and to forward this link (SBHwellnesscenter.org), which includes more information on the SBH Health and Wellness Center and the clip of a recent news interview about the project with Dr. David Perlstein, to friends and family via texts, emails and the social media platforms you frequent to encourage their help in the fundraising campaign as well.

 Why are We Doing This?